Reviews You Can Rely On

 UV Protection 100%

 The Ray-Ban Erika perform impressively and have been a favorite among our testers for multiple years.
-With crisp, clear lenses, these shades have the ideal gradient.
-Their subtle shift from dark on top to light on the bottom offers an excellent balance of protection in bright light without any loss in performance in medium and lower lighting.
+We love their crisp, clear lenses, and the gradient is ideal, with a subtle shift from dark on top to light on the bottom.
+This offers an excellent balance of protection in bright light while still allowing you to see in medium and lower lighting.
 The oversized, rounded wayfarer-ish frames were well-liked by our test team, even considering vastly different facial shapes, sizes, and individual personal styles.

 Though we didn't test a polarized pair, the Erika is available with polarized lenses in a wide array of frame and lens colors.
 Their semi-flexible metal bows are comfortable but a bit loose when worn on the top of the head.
 We were initially concerned that our test pair's grey lenses appeared purple, but we ended up enjoying their added contrast and didn't find them to change color perception.
 Though these glasses are expensive, they deliver top-tier performance and unusually versatile style across the board.